st3v/kit/examples/README.md

 ### Instrumentation

-Proper instrumentation is just as important as logging.
-But what is instrumentation?
-There are potentially several definitions.
 In Go kit, instrumentation means using **package metrics** to record statistics about your service's runtime behavior.
 Counting the number of jobs processed, recording the duration of requests after they've finished,